Jeffrey Ting

 Recommended reading

-Six places to start if you are evaluating FreeFellow for your CFA prep.
+Six places to start if you're sizing up FreeFellow for your CFA prep.